Kaluga Oblast: Fauna

-Mammals include typical forest animals: brown bear, lynx, elk, wolf, polar hare, and squirrel.
+Mammals include typical forest animals: brown bear, lynx, elk, beaver, wolf, polar hare, and squirrel.
 The south of the oblast is sometimes visited by bison that were recently released into the Orlovskoye Polesye national park.
 Aquatic fauna includes two kinds of lamprey and 41 species of bony fish.
 The diversity of fish is explained by the variety of habitats.
 Among 11 kinds of amphibians, the most common are crested and common newts, red-bellied, common and green toads, and various lake, pool, moor and grass frogs.
 Reptiles are represented by 7 species, including snakes: the venomous adder and the harmless water snake and smooth snake.

 There are 267 types of birds registered as visiting the oblast, including 177 to nest, 58 to migrate and 32 to occasionally transit.
 The most significant bird-of-prey habitats are located in the Kaluzhskiye Zaseki Nature Reserve and the interfluve of the Vytebet and the Resseta.
-The largest populations are: waterfowl - mallard; semi-aquatic – black-headed gull; in forest – chaffinch, chiffchaff; along river banks – sand martin; in settlements – rock pigeon, common swift, rook, tree sparrow.
+The largest populations are: waterfowl - mallard; semi-aquatic – black-headed gull; in forest – chaffinch, chiffchaff; along river banks – sand martin; in settlements – feral pigeon, common swift, rook, tree sparrow.